bhavdeep-saragadam/AI-CAM-Hardware/README.md

 ALL OF THIS IDEA MIGHT BE LITTLE TOO MUCH..
 But it would like a trail and error expreince and I would not regret anything even if the robot messes up or does not go by plan.

+I Also Set Up Disccosions so if you have anyother Ideas I would be happy to consider them...

+<h1>The Project Will Be Starting In The Next Month</h1>

 BTW The name will probably change knowing that it is already taken.